 See what this intern says about the program: Intern Testimonial

 LEVEL 2 INTERNSHIP

 Level 2 Keeper: Level 2 Internships are reserved for returning interns who showed exceptional skill and ability as a Level 1 Intern.
 Acceptance into this program is contingent upon the unanimous agreement of our selection committee.
-Level 2 Keeper Intern duties may include Level 1 duties, cougar cleaning, yellow level enrichment, guiding feeding tours, leading animal husbandry duties and projects, and ensuring maintenance of intern housing.
+Level 2 Keeper Intern duties may include Level 1 duties, feeding small cats, operant conditioning with small cats, leading animal husbandry duties and projects, and ensuring maintenance of intern housing.

 Level 2 Keeper Classes and Certifications:

 Small Cat Feeding Class and Certification: Protocol and techniques for feeding the small cats; lynx and smaller.

 Operant Training Class and Yellow Level Certification: Reward desired behaviors of the small cats and other small animals using positive reinforcement via meat.